S0ul3r/AP_Rogue_FAQ/README.md

 - Subtlety requires a bit more brain than outlaw so if you want to have good performance in M+ you need to manage your cds well, macros below help saving/popping them
 - Cooldown toggle is onlt affecting Shadow Blades
 - Burst toggle is affecting all major and minor CDs (I disable burst when tank is gathering packs in M+)
+- Prio Rota toggle - when enabled rotation will funnel targeted enemy

  ## Rupture mob blacklist
 	-- Raid